marbl/MetagenomeScope/README.md

 visualizes the graph using a [hierarchical layout](https://en.wikipedia.org/wiki/Layered_graph_drawing) algorithm, and includes many helpful features for analyzing the graph at both large and small scales.

+This version of the tool is still a work in progress.
+More to come soon.

 ## Installation

 Using [mamba](https://mamba.readthedocs.io/):